South Africa political parties cobble together unity government as deadline to elect president looms

 The party continues to dispute the election results, claiming widespread vote-rigging, and has said its 58 elected lawmakers will boycott the sitting.

-South Africa’s constitution says only one-third of Parliament’s 400 lawmakers need to be present for a quorum and for the vote to elect the president to proceed.
+The South African Constitution says only one-third of Parliament’s 400 lawmakers need to be present for a quorum and for the vote to elect the president to proceed.

-South Africa’s independent electoral commission and independent observers have declared the elections free and fair.
+South Africa’s independent electoral commission and independent observers have declared the election free and fair.

-As the deadline to reach an agreement approached on Thursday, the rift between the second-biggest party, Democratic Alliance, and the fourth-biggest party, Economic Freedom Fighters, appeared to be one of the main sticking points.
+As the deadline to reach an agreement approached on Thursday, the rift between DA and the fourth-biggest party, Economic Freedom Fighters, or EFF, appeared to be one of the main sticking points.

-The leftist Economic Freedom Fighters have said they will not be part of any arrangement that involves the centrist Democratic Alliance, which they accuse of being anti-Black and opposed to policies that aim to address the injustices of South Africa's past, including black economic empowerment and land redistribution.
+The leftist EFF has said that it won't be part of any arrangement that involves the centrist DA, which they accuse of being anti-Black and opposed to policies that aim to address the injustices of South Africa's past, including Black economic empowerment and land redistribution.

-The parties remain ideologically at odds, with the Democratic Alliance declaring the EFF its top rival last year.
+The parties remain ideologically at odds, with DA declaring the EFF its top rival last year.

-The animosity between the two suggests the ANC might have to form a national unity government that does not include the EFF and the MK Party, a pattern that may also play out in coalition governments at the provincial level, where the ANC also failed to maintain a majority in several provinces.
+The animosity between the two suggests the ANC might have to form a national unity government that doesn't include EFF and the MK Party, a pattern that may also play out in coalition governments at the provincial level, where the ANC also failed to maintain a majority in several provinces.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.